nuagenetworks/nuage-kubernetes/docs/kubernetes-1-installation.rst

             # Logging level for the plugin
             # allowed options are: "dbg", "info", "warn", "err", "emer", "off"
             logLevel: dbg

+	# This will generate the required Nuage CNI yaml configuration
+        cni_yaml_config: |
+            vrsendpoint: "/var/run/openvswitch/db.sock"
+            vrsbridge: "alubr0"
+            monitorinterval: 60
+            cniversion: 0.2.0
+            loglevel: "debug"
+            portresolvetimer: 60
+            logfilesize: 1
+            vrsconnectionchecktimer: 180
+            mtu: 1460
+            staleentrytimeout: 600

+Update the following environment variables in the DaemonSet section for **nuage-cni-ds** with the value set in clusterNetworkCIDR in the nuage-master-config-daemonset.yaml above

+         # Nuage cluster network CIDR for iptables configuration
+            - name: NUAGE_CLUSTER_NW_CIDR
+              value: "70.70.0.0/16"

-Update the following environment variables in DaemonSet section for **nuage-vrs-ds** with Active and Standby Nuage VSC IP addresses for containerized Nuage VRS
+Update the following environment variables in DaemonSet section for **nuage-vrs-ds** with Active and Standby Nuage VSC IP addresses for containerized Nuage VRS and NUAGE_K8S_SERVICE_IPV4_SUBNET with the value for serviceNetworkCIDR set in nuage-master-config-daemonset.yaml above

 ::